awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ecs-taskdefinition-volumes.md

 ## Properties<a name="aws-properties-ecs-taskdefinition-volumes-properties"></a>

 `DockerVolumeConfiguration`  <a name="cfn-ecs-taskdefinition-volume-dockervolumeconfiguration"></a>
 This parameter is specified when you are using Docker volumes\.
-Docker volumes are only supported when you are using the EC2 launch type\.
 Windows containers only support the use of the `local` driver\.
 To use bind mounts, specify the `host` parameter instead\.
+Docker volumes are not supported by tasks run on AWS Fargate\.
 *Required*: No
 *Type*: [DockerVolumeConfiguration](aws-properties-ecs-taskdefinition-dockervolumeconfiguration.md)
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)